-Wearing a mask is strongly recommended for all residents
+Wearing a mask is recommended for all residents

-Both Niagara Region Public Health and the province are strongly recommending all residents wear a mask in all indoor public settings (including schools and child care); especially around those most vulnerable to severe outcomes such as young children and older adults.
-Public Health also strongly recommends wearing a mask in crowded outdoor settings.
+Public Health also encourages masking when in crowds outdoors.
 If possible, children between the ages of two and five should wear a mask with supervision if they can tolerate the mask and safely put it on and off.

 After vaccination, masks are the best protection we have against COVID-19 and can also help prevent the spread of other respiratory viruses.
 A study from the Centers for Disease Control and Prevention shows the effectiveness of face masks and that people who reported always wearing a mask in indoor public settings were less likely to test positive for COVID-19 than people who didn't.